sebturne/astro_helpers/README.md

 ___

 `stamp_collector.py` collects images ("postage stamps" because they're small and square) of galaxies.
 It gets images of the 64 most representative galaxies in each cluster.
 It does this by conducting a k-nearest neighbours search in the 5D input feature space.
 It then goes and gets the images from the EAGLE public database, where they're stored.

+___

+`hierarchy_plot.py` is a script that generates a (very rudimentary!)
+Sankey diagram from scratch, to compare relationships between clustering outcomes consisting of different numbers of clusters.
+Description TBC...